CPA timeline: schedule and preparation

 Once you’re a fully licensed CPA, remember that you’ll need to maintain your CPE credits and other professional obligations based on your state/jurisdiction.

 We know the timeline for taking and passing the CPA Exam can seem a bit overwhelming.
-But, by understanding the timeline of the CPA Exam process before you start studying, you can create a comprehensive timeline that gives you the best chance of success.
+But, by understanding the timeline of the CPA Exam process before you start studying, you can create a comprehensive CPA schedule that gives you the best chance of success.
 With the right plan in place, you can accomplish your goal to become a licensed CPA in no time.

 Ready to start studying for the CPA Exam?
 Becker is here to help.
 Explore our top-notch CPA Exam Review packages to help you find success on exam day.